usbarmory/interlock/README.md

 The user registration is prompted when starting INTERLOCK, with the feature compiled in and enabled in the configuration file, and by passing the '-r' option flag.
-The registration process triggers, and prompts for, a SMS verification code transmitted to the specified number.
+The registration process triggers, and prompts for, a verification code transmitted to the specified number via SMS or voice per user preference.

 **NOTE**: Any existing TextSecure/Signal registration for the specified mobile number gets invalidated and taken over by INTERLOCK.